ibm-cloud-docs/vmwaresolutions/vmonic/trbl_support.md

 1. Go to
    https://console.ng.bluemix.net/infrastructure/vmware-solutions/console.
 2. Log in to the console with your **IBMid** account.
-3. At the upper-right corner of the console, click **Support > Add Ticket**.
+3. At the left side of the banner, click **Support > Add Ticket**.
 4. On the {{site.data.keyword.slportal_short}} page, click **Log in with IBMid**, and then you are automatically logged in to the portal.
 5. Review the _{{site.data.keyword.cloud_notm}} Infrastructure and Platform Services Support Policy_, and then click **Acknowledge**.

-   By acknowledging the services support policy, you agree that the IBM Support and Operations teams can access the vCenter management layer for issue investigation and troubleshooting, in order to provide the best level of support to customers.
+   By acknowledging the services support policy, you agree that the IBM Support and Operations teams can access the vCenter management layer for issue investigation and troubleshooting in order to provide the best level of support to customers.

 6. Click **Support > Add Ticket** on the banner.
 7. On the **Add Ticket** page, provide the following information: